 As you prepare to undertake your student placement, it is important to understand that there is a risk that infection may occur between you and your patients, clients or other contacts.
 In the course of your student placement, you might be exposed to potentially serious infectious agents (for example, through direct contact with an infectious patient, visitor or colleague or indirectly through a contaminated surface or environment).
-You might also pose a risk to others if you have an infectious condition that is capable of being transmitted as you perform your duties.
+You might also pose a risk to others if you have an infectious condition that can be transmitted as you perform your duties.

-These risks cannot be totally eliminated, but the Faculty of Medicine, Dentistry and Health Sciences takes the prevention of infectious disease transmission very seriously and expects that all students take adequate steps to protect themselves and others from infection.
+These risks cannot be totally eliminated, but the Faculty of Medicine, Dentistry and Health Sciences takes the prevention of infectious disease transmission very seriously and expects that all students follow adequate steps to protect themselves and others from infection.

 Health care workers (including students) are required to take all reasonable steps to minimise the risk of transmission of infectious diseases.
 This includes being aware of any current infections and ensuring sufficient personal immunity at all times.
 Failure to adequately prevent the spread of infection can result in serious disciplinary or legal action.